codeface-io/SwiftObserver/README.md

 ### Unwrap

 Sometimes, we make message types optional, for example when there is no meaningful initial value for a `Var`.
 But we often don't want to deal with optionals down the line.
-So we can use `unwrap()`, supressing `nil` messages entirely:
+So we can use `unwrap()`, suppressing `nil` messages entirely:

 ~~~swift
 let errorCodes = Messenger<Int?>()     // sends Int?